 With a formula put together by veterinarians, the senior kibble contains:

 - Fewer calories overall

 - Algae-derived DHA (omega-3) for cognitive and cardiovascular health

 Given that I already supplement my pup’s daily diet with curcumin, glucosamine, and DHA, this senior kibble formula would make life so much simpler.

 As with the original Petaluma kibble, the senior version also features plant-based protein from chickpeas and organic whole grains, as well as peanut butter.
 The kibble is oven-baked to preserve nutrients and flavor, so your pup will love it as much as you love not having to mess around with five different supplements and medications on the daily.

 For the launch of the Senior Formula, Petaluma is offering 25% off your first subscription order and 5% off all future bags.
 Use code GOLDENYEARS at checkout, following the link below.

 Petaluma has definitely shaken up the dog food industry since its launch in 2021.
 The company has shown that it’s entirely possible to do things differently and help all animals lead healthier, happier lives.

-Even better, if you use code GIVEBACK at checkout, you get 30% off your first subscription order and Petaluma will donate a meal through its partner Farming Hope.
+You can also use code GIVEBACK at checkout for 30% off your first subscription order, and Petaluma will donate a meal through its partner Farming Hope.
 This charitable organization provides garden-to-table job training for formerly incarcerated or homeless San Franciscans and creates nutritious meals for food-insecure folks using food that would otherwise have gone to waste!
 I call that a win-win-win-win… win?